agatper/safari-tab-grouper/README.md

-First hands-on coding project — a Safari Web Extension that lets me visually group open tabs (drag-to-group or right-click, Figma-style) and jump between them.
+First hands-on coding project: a Safari Web Extension that lets me visually group open tabs (drag-to-group or right-click, Figma-style) and jump between them.
 Starts as a toolbar popup; later the same logic gets lifted into a bar injected into the page, pinned to the bottom, so it's persistently visible.
 Learning git/GitHub, JavaScript, and the WebExtensions API along the way.